By Hal Phillips

 But now that he is gone, I can’t help but feel an enormous cosmic weight has been lifted from our shoulders.

 The Curse of the Bambino is a fine theory; it may even contain a shred of supernatural relevance.
 But this is bigger than the Bambino.
-After all, Christianity was nothing until He was taken up; the Greeks didn’t take Troy until Achilles ritually bought the farm.
+After all, Christianity was nothing until He was taken up.
+The Greeks didn’t take Troy until Achilles ritually bought the farm.

-I’m hear to tell you that Ted’s passing, for Red Sox followers, is the same sort of watershed event.
+I’m hear to inform you that Ted’s passing, for Red Sox followers, is the same sort of watershed event.
 Witness the extraordinary outpouring of communal grief.
 Clearly, the breadth of this emotional expression speaks to the near-divine place Teddy long occupied in the New England psyche.

 We’re talking the cathartic removal of spiritual baggage here, people.

 Good god.
 A pox on his son for handling this process so shoddily — so damned slowly!
-My gray Sox jersey (which I have vowed to wear, and not wash, until such time that Ted’s passage to the spiritual plane has been successfully executed) grows more rank by the day.
+My gray Sox jersey (which I have vowed to wear, and not wash, until such time that Ted’s passage to the spiritual plane has been successfully achieved) grows more rank by the day.
 What’s more, Ted’s place in limbo has dragged our boys down into second place, behind the Yankees and other Wild Card hopefuls.

+So, let me here express my hope that Ted’s son does the right thing and drops this scandalous business of suspending (animatedly) his dad’s remains for DNA transactions to be named later.
 Please, John Henry, respectfully commit The Kid to the soil, or at least set him upon the modern equivalent of a funeral pyre.
 Put your heroic father in harmony with the cosmos so the stars might finally, at long last, begin their alignment.